0xCAF2/calciumpy/docs/index.md

       link: /api

 features:
-  - title: Command based Runtime
+  - title: Command based runtime
     details: Each line is a command represented in a JSON array.
-  - title: Python Interoperability
+  - title: Python interoperability
     details: Python's built-in functions and more can be used.
-  - title: Code Generation Friendly
+  - title: Code generation friendly
     details: Integrating with Blockly, commands can be generated.
 ---